-- A constructor is a special member function responsible for initializing an object's memory. - It's automatically called whenever an object's lifetime begins (for example, if it's a local variable that goes out of scope). - The constructor for a class named ClassName has signature ~ClassName () ;
+- A destructor is a special member function responsible for cleaning up an object's memory. - It's automatically called whenever an object's lifetime ends (for example, if it's a local variable that goes out of scope). - The destructor for a class named ClassName has signature ~ClassName () ;